yiming-kang/rnaseq_pipe/README.md

 ### SETUP

 1. Build index for the reference genome.
 Make sure the version of aligner used for genome indexing is consistent with that for read alignment.
 Check tool manual for details.

 	```
 	ml novoalign/3.07.00
 	novoindex H99/crNeoH99.nix H99/crNeoH99.fasta
 	```

 2. Make direcotries.

 	```
 	mkdir -p {alignment/{novoalign},expression/{stringtie,stringtie_fpkm},job_scripts,log,reports,sequence}
 	```

 3. [Optional] IGV-snapshot-automator needs to be installed to make IGV batch file for automated snapshot.

-And run the testing demo to make sure the batch file (.bat) and .png images can be generated.
+	1. Clone the following repo and run the testing demo to make sure the batch file (.bat) and .png images can be generated.

 	```
 	cd tools/